-Prostate cancer more common in older men than younger men.
-After skin cancer, prostate cancer is the most common cancer in men in the United States.
+Prostate cancer is the second most common cancer in men in the United States.
+It’s more common in older men than younger men.

-- You might decide that you are okay with the risks of getting screened, or you might decide the risks aren't worth it.
+- You might decide that you’re okay with the risks of getting screened, or you might decide the risks aren't worth it

-- This is true even if you are at a higher risk for prostate cancer.
+- This is true even if you’re at a higher risk for prostate cancer

 Many men have questions about prostate cancer screening.
 The information below can help you start a conversation with your doctor or nurse about the risks and benefits of screening.